Maira-Nawaz/SQL-Joins-Exercises/README.md

 # SQL-Joins-Exercises

 This repository contains a set of SQL practice questions focused on real-world business scenarios.
-The exercises were part of the BI Bootcamp conducted by Ma'am Rabbiya at AI Datayard.
+The exercises were part of the BI Bootcamp conducted at AI Datayard.

 Topics covered: